test-kitchen/kitchen-docker/README.md

 This should be set to `false` if you're using boot2docker, as every command passed into the VM runs as root by default.

+### sudo\_detection

+This determines if Docker command initialization should also be tried with the the opposite `use_sudo` command when the first attempt failed.

+The default value is `true`.

 ### remove\_images

 This determines if images are automatically removed when the suite container is